 |Key industries and employers|

 The City of Greater Geelong is the leading commercial and industrial centre for Victoria’s south-west.
 It showcases more than 15,000 business enterprises with a multi-skilled work force of 100,000 people in an economy boasting comprehensive infrastructure and extensive transport links.

-Over the past decade Geelong has transitioned itself from an economy with a strong reliance on big manufacturing, such as Ford, Alcoa and Shell, to one with a focus on knowledge based sectors such as, health, research, biotechnology, education, tourism and retail.
+Over the past decade Geelong has transitioned itself from an economy with a strong reliance on big manufacturing, to one with a focus on knowledge based sectors such as, health, research, biotechnology, education, tourism and retail.
 These sectors are now Geelong’s largest employers.

-Growth in the manufacturing sector has been more focused on expanding capabilities in aerospace and heavy aircraft maintenance with Avalon International Airport nearby.
+Growth in the manufacturing sector has been more focused on expanding capabilities such as carbon fibre and aerospace with Avalon Airport nearby.
 Niche markets in food -wine making, olives and related products - are key to the region and seafood processing and aquaculture business is expanding.

 The health and community services sector is one of the region’s fastest growing industries.

 Industry, Demographic and Forecast Data for the City of Greater Geelong.

 (Greater Geelong, June 2016)